-Sampling theory and filtering
+Sampling theory and filtering Image: Comparison of the series of the

 Let me give some context about where filtering happens..

 It is applied in the image coordinate system, where we see the pixels.
 That means that it lives in the main rendering loop, where we walk over pixels - in contrast to where we lived in the first part of the path tracing lecture, the recursive part.